goldfarb/BCL_Archive/README.md

 # Active Scripts

-In this section, a ? account will be given of the scripts that are actively deployed on the server.
+In this section, a high-level overview will be given of the scripts that are actively deployed on the server.
 This includes references to peripheral content as well as the order in which scripts were deployed.
 Publicly-accessible pages are implemented as custom Wordpress [templates](https://developer.wordpress.org/themes/template-files-section/page-template-files/#creating-custom-page-templates-for-global-use), comprising individual files made up of CSS, HTML, PHP, and Javascript within a single document.
 As the archive is currently using a theme called "Equable Lite", the

 Alternately, there is one "local" script used for populating the archive database from scratch, [db_pusher.php](#db_pusherphp); due its high execution time (~10 minutes), surpassing the conventional security-limits of a web-server, its execution must be scheduled using `cron` from the [host's control panel](https://websitesettings.com/login).